So, you want to start a blog? Great idea!

 Not only is blogging a great pastime, but with a blog, you can uniquely express yourself, help others with problems you’ve overcome, establish yourself as an expert, and even make money.

 Many successful bloggers gain knowledge, friendships, support, and confidence by hosting a blog.
-And few of them can turn blogging into a lucrative business.
+And few of them turned blogging into a lucrative business.

 How the heck do you get started?
 There’s a lot of info out there on the web, and everybody says differently.
 Whom do you listen?
 Where’s the starting point?